 Parola’s Flexible And Versatile Online Italian Courses

-In this respect, our native teachers have gained experience with online Italian teaching, and by reading how their lessons take place on a daily basis in the following paragraphs, one can understand how they usually organize and give their online Italian lessons from their homes in Florence.
+In this respect, our native teachers have gained experience with online Italian teaching.
+By reading how their lessons take place daily in the following paragraphs, one can understand how they usually organize and give online Italian lessons from their homes in Florence.

 How Our Online Italian Courses Are Developed

-Here are some testimonials of the on-stream teaching methods of Parola’s native teachers:
+Here are some testimonials of the distance teaching methods of Parola’s native teachers:

-Homework is then corrected and new topics are introduced with examples of mine to analyze and understand the rule.
-Or, if I have given material to read, first we start from that to talk about new things, and then I allow them to give examples.
+Homework is then corrected, and new topics are introduced with examples to analyze and understand the rule.
+If I have given material to read, we start by talking about new things, and then I allow them to provide examples.

-It ends with a fun game that is usually linguistic and lexical.
-Where I take advantage of the fact of taking and showing or describing household objects.
+It ends with a fun language game that is usually lexical, where I take advantage of taking and showing or describing household objects.

-Then, of course, every time I change according to the students that I have in front of me, in fact, each class has its own characteristics.
+Then, every time I change according to the students I have in front of me, each class has its characteristics.
 For example, unexpected lessons occur on idioms, or it happens to compare the traditions and habits of their country that revolutionize the didactic schedule.

 Online Italian Language Students Get to Know Each Other Better

-Our teachers hold their online Italian courses with small groups (5 students at the most) and combine grammar with Italian conversation: group lessons last 1 hour and 30 minutes.
+Our teachers hold their online Italian courses in small groups (5 students) and combine grammar with Italian conversation: group lessons last 1 hour and 30 minutes.

-At the beginning of the remote course, they ask students to get to know each other by introducing themselves.
-Then, they ask students to be mutually interactive so to render lessons more and more engaging.
+At the beginning of the online course, they ask students to get to know each other by introducing themselves.
+Then, they ask students to be mutually interactive to render lessons more and more engaging.
 And it does work: according to many online students.

-In short, our language tutors try to push the on-stream participants to face all the playful aspects of the online Italian lesson in order to start to deal with the grammar rules with a less stressful approach during the exercises, and create an atmosphere that helps Italian learning:
+In short, our language tutors try to push the distance course participants to face all the playful aspects of the online Italian lesson to start to deal with the grammar rules with a less stressful approach during the exercises, and create an atmosphere that helps Italian learning:

-Then we move on to grammar, correcting the exercises and tackling new topics.
-I also send him alternative exercises with WhatsApp or by e-mail.
+Then we move on to grammar, correcting the exercises, and tackling new topics.
+I also send alternative activities with WhatsApp or by email.

-For Easter, for example, I have proposed that each of them draw an Easter egg to wish him Happy Easter; then we would have voted the most beautiful and particular.
+For example, for Easter, I have proposed that each of them draw an Easter egg to wish him Happy Easter; then, we would have voted the most beautiful and particular.

 Enjoyable And Engaging Language Games to Learn Italian Online

-Learning a language remotely implies a methodology full of games and linguistic choices, which are focused on the expansion of the Italian language vocabulary: a very important aspect for the online student:
+Learning Italian online implies a methodology full of games and language choices, which are focused on the expansion of the Italian language vocabulary: an essential aspect for the online student:

-Normally I start the lesson by asking about them, about their days, and films or programs they have seen recently.
+I usually start the lesson by asking about them, their days, and films or programs they have recently seen.
 And eventually, we always end up talking about food :-).

-Sometimes I try to animate the lessons by doing small games in which you have to guess a word or in which students have to give advice, or ask them to talk about something related to their country: cultural, social, linguistic and gastronomic differences in comparison to Italy; national holidays and typical social aspects.
+Sometimes I try to animate the lessons by doing small language games in which you have to guess a word or in which students have to give advice.
+Or ask them to talk about something related to their country: cultural, social, linguistic, and gastronomic differences compared to Italy; national holidays and specific social aspects.

-In general, I try to alternate conversation and grammar and to make students use the tenses that we are studying.
-The basic idea is to make all our diverse students know each other although belonging to different countries and cultures.
+In general, I try to alternate conversation and grammar and make students use the tenses we are studying.
+The basic idea is to make all our diverse students know each other, although belonging to different countries and cultures.
 And they enjoy it, while they share the passion for the Italian language and the desire to learn it.

-Take a Free Trial of One of Our Online Italian Courses
+Take a Free Lesson of One of Our Online Italian Courses

 Contact Parola To Know More on Our Online Teaching Methods